johandry/terranova-examples/ec2/README.md

     AddProvider("aws", aws.Provider()).
     AddProvisioner("file", file.Provisioner()).
     Var("srv_count", count).
-    ReadStateFromFile(stateFilename)
+    PersistStateToFile(stateFilename)
 ```

 It starts passing the Terraform code and the next line sets the logger middleware.
 The following lines adds the AWS provider to the platform, because it's the provider used in the Terraform code.
 The same with the File provisioner, because it's used in the Terraform code (`provisioner "file"`) and send the value for the variable `srv_count` which is also used in the code (`variable "srv_count"`).

 The last line is very important, here we load the platform state located in the file `aws-ec2-ubuntu.tfstate` (if exists).
 If there is on state (file) the requested amount of instances will be created, if there is a state then the instances will be scaled (up or down) or terminated (if the amount is `0`).
+The function `PersistStateToFile()` ensures the state file is always updated when a change is done.

 If a variable have a default value in the Terraform code, it's optional to set its value using the `Var()` method.
 That's what happens with the variables `public_key_file` and `private_key_file`.

 At this point everything is set to apply the Terraform code, this is done with the method `Apply()` sending a boolean value to provision (`false`) or terminate (`true`).

-Once the code is applied, we finalize with saving the current state into the state file, using the method `WriteStateToFile()`.